|

 Safety, Performance, looks)

-As a rule of nature, all creatures come into this world
+As a rule of nature, all creatures come into this

-semi-functional, helpless, and ignorant (many of them
+world semi-functional, helpless, and ignorant (many

-are manufactured with built-in shortcomings and design-flaws.
+They are manufactured with built-in shortcomings and

-the lakhs of mechanics, machinists and replacement-parts
+jobs" for the lakhs of mechanics, machinists and replacement-parts

 industries.